HAoRAn-W/Gyrowalker/readme.md

 ## Steps
+I. Connect board with PC and see last distance record from terminal

-0.press user button to start(todo), and LED flash when recording
+II.
+Double click user button to start recording (20s)

+III.
+If storage is coruptted, long press user button to erase block storage

+## Process of gyroscope
 1.set up SPI device

-2.configure gyrometer control registers and calibrate(128 samples)
+2.configure gyroscope control registers and calibrate(128 samples)

-3.read from gyrometer every t seconds
+3.read from gyroscope every 0.5 seconds for 20 seconds

-4.convert the raw data linear velocity
+4.convert the raw data to dps than rad/s than linear velocity

-5.display on LCD

-6.collect 20 seconds of velocity data, sampled at 0.5 second intervals

-7.calculate distance with timer
+5.calculate the distance

+6.write record to file